calm-palm/cotm-randomizer/README.md

 Note that Randomizer.ips includes only the randomizer item placements, and if you want to share this patch instead of your seed, you must also use all the other patches (and omit any optional patches you did not use).
 Be warned that the MultiLastKey optional rule cannot be shared by IPSes alone, since the numbers of keys required are patched dynamically by the program instead of via IPS.
 Additionally, the seed display patch obviously will not display the seed since it also relies on writing to the ROM at program execution time.
-It is simpler to share seeds and use the program over distributing sets of IPSes.
+It is simpler to share seeds and use the program or the website over distributing sets of IPSes.